 I began thinking it was actually more like 95 percent of the time that I had no desire to smoke.
 I continued, "But five per cent of the time I just get an urge to smoke."

-As McSwain continued chastising me, I began thinking he wasn't going to expel me right now.
-He obviously wouldn't need any more evidence than that he had seen me smoking and had smelled it.
+As McSwain continued chastising me, I began thinking he was not going to expel me right then.
+He obviously would not need any more evidence than that he had seen me smoking and had smelled it.
 And other people in the room had obviously smelled it.